tmaria17/ufo_the_game/README.md

 Invaders from outer space have arrived and are abducting humans using tractor beams.
 Earn your medal of honor by cracking the codeword to stop the abduction!

-This project was done as a take home challenge.

 ## Playing the Game
 1. Clone down the repo: